Torpedo boat type s 26. Torpedo boat. Interesting and little-known historical facts

 • high speed;

-• great maneuverability;
+• greater maneuverability;

-• a small number of people;
+• small number of people;

-• minimum supply requirement.
+• minimal supply requirements.

 1. Dimensions and displacement have been increased.
 This was done in order to equip the boats with more powerful torpedoes, strengthen artillery, and increase seaworthiness.